 Atiak Sugar Factory

 UDC in partnership with the private sector (Horyal Investment Holding Company Ltd (HIHC) has invested in setting up 1,650 Tons of cane crushed per day (TCD) sugar processing plant in Atiak , Amuru district.
+This is a shareholder loan and an equity financing investment.
 The capacity will be scaled up to 3,500TCD in phases 2 and 5,000 TCD in phase 3.
 The proposed plant will also produce by –products such as molasses and bagasse to produce ethanol and up to 6MW of electricity in phase 1.
-UDC holds 40% shareholding in HIHC and this first large investment by Government in northern Uganda post-conflict.
-Approximately 15,000 outgrowers are integrated into the investment and are expected to supply cane to the factory.
+UDC holds 32% shareholding in HIHC and this first large investment by Government in northern Uganda post-conflict.
+Approximately 15,000 out growers are integrated into the investment and are expected to supply cane to the factory, this serves as an engine for development to support the livelihoods of vulnerable populations especially women in Northern Uganda.
 The proceeds from the supply of cane can be reinvested into cane growing and other commercial activities within the region.
-Construction and installation of machinery for the factory is estimated at 80% and expected to commence operations in the second half of 2020-2021.

 - Employment of at least 3,500 workers directly and 15,000 indirectly on the out-grower farms of whom over 4,700 members are women and heads of families.